Union Pacific Big Boy: Notes

+No. 4005 accident

 On April 27, 1953, No. 4005 was pulling a freight train through southern Wyoming when it jumped a switch track at 50 mph, throwing the engine onto its left side and derailing its tender and the first 18 freight cars of its 62-car train.
 The engineer and fireman were killed on impact; the brakeman died of severe burns in a hospital a few days later.
 The tender destroyed the cab of the locomotive, and the loads from the 18 derailed cars were scattered.
 The locomotive was repaired by Union Pacific at its Cheyenne facility and returned to service until 1962.

 Preservation

 Most of the 25 Big Boys were scrapped, but seven remain on static display—two indoors and five outdoors, under the elements—and an eighth, Union Pacific 4014, was rebuilt to operating condition by Union Pacific's steam program.